 Land & People

-Ethiopia, until 20 years ago, was considered one of Africa’s poorest and least-developed countries.
+Ethiopia was formerly considered one of Africa’s poorest and least-developed countries.
 However, in recent years impressive progress has been made in countrywide infrastructures, industries, technology, and agriculture.
 Ethiopia is where Africa meets the East, with a mixture of both cultures in dress, music, and lifestyle.
 Ethnic groups range from Cushitic southerners to Semitic northerners.

 There are fertile southern nations and peoples.
 In the arid northern mountains live the finer-featured handsome people believed to be descendants of the Queen of Sheba.
 To the east lie the salt flat and desert of the nomadic people (Afar and Somali).
 Eighty unique languages are spoken among a population of almost 80 million, the second-most populated country in Africa.

 Ethiopia historically is Ethiopian Orthodox, with similar numbers of Muslims.
 Both are deeply steeped in occult practices, with absolute animism numbering eight percent.
 Evangelicals number two percent and are largely ecumenical.

 Year Entered by BMM1993

 In 1993 the Lord led a single missionary serving under BMM to Ethiopia.
 She entered the country as a health professional working with the country's Ministry of Health.
 Others came later and stayed from one to ten years, working in educational establishments and with government agencies.